 - The marketing process is extended to at least a month rather than three weeks with a traditional option;

-- The modern auction gives the winning bidder the time to arrange a mortgage, if necessary;
+- It gives the winning bidder the time to arrange a mortgage, if necessary;

-- A modern auction is not restricted to cash buyers, or for those using a bridging loan, so more people are bidding;
+- It is not restricted to cash buyers, or for those using a bridging loan, so more people are bidding;

 - Attracting more bidders to a modern auction means the sale price will increase – experts say by up to 10%;

-- Modern auctions are suitable for homes that are in good or fair condition, and which will attract a mortgage;
+- They’re are suitable for homes that are in good or fair condition, and which will attract a mortgage;

 - The method also enables an estate agent to become involved in the sale and help reassure potential buyers and answer any questions;